xStck/SkiStore/README.md

 ## Description

-The project is an online store specializing in selling ski equipment.
-It has integrated payments with Stripe, ensuring secure and reliable transactions.
-Users can create an account, log in, manage their cart and place orders.
-JWT token is used to manage user authentication and authorization.
-To enhance performance and reduce latency, some data is cached to allow for quicker retrieval and improved user experience.
+The project is an online store specializing in ski equipment.
+It integrates with Stripe for secure and reliable payment processing.
+Users can create accounts, log in, manage their cart, and place orders.
+JWT Token is used for user authentication and authorization, ensuring secure access.
+Additionally, some data is cached to improve performance and reduce latency, resulting in a more efficient user experience.

 ## Used technologies